rrichc/time-tracker/README.md

 By the end of the four phases of this project, my goal is to have a robust application that will be capable of recording time entries, but also display comprehensive reports based on those time entries.

-In the future roadmap after CPSC 210, my plan is to include automatic time tracking based on the user's active window, upon being able to upgrade the project to a more recent version of Java.
+In the future roadmap, my plan is to include automatic time tracking based on the user's active window, upon being able to upgrade the project to a more recent version of Java.

 **Who will use it?**